All Episodes

 There is far more evidence of a troubling series of transactions here than there ever was anything constituting collusion with Russia.

-So this is crying out for some kind of investigation by the DOJ, by a grand jury, or by some entity to really go through and look at all the financial records that that Hunter Biden uh would have related to this.
+So this is crying out for some kind of investigation by the DOJ, by a grand jury, or by some entity to really go through and look at all the financial records that Hunter Biden would have related to this.

 Well, is it just Hunter?

-We we don't.
+We don't.

 It still constitutes bribery and a favor done if the Chinese were getting something in return.

-And I think the evidence in that account is pretty troubling.
+I think the evidence in that account is pretty troubling.

-Yeah, I think it is too as well.
+Yeah, I think it is too.

-Uh crazy uh, you know, Mr. All American, everyday guy Joe Biden, I take Amtrak seems to uh uh have cashed in big time like the Clintons on a lot of this, and we'll continue to cover it and what you hear from Peter Schweitzer now, but probably take a year for the media to catch up with.
+Crazy, you know, Mr. All-American, everyday guy, Joe Biden, I take Amtrak, seems to have cashed in big time like the Clintons on a lot of this, and we'll continue to cover it.

 That's usually the pattern.

-Uh Peter, thanks for being with us.
+Peter, thanks for being with us.

 Great work as usual.